DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 ### Lighting Adjustments

+- I want the lighting to be, like, completely figured out.
+- An established style for how levels should be lit would be great.
-Most of the levels in the game suffer from one of two lighting-related issues
+- Most of the levels in the game suffer from one of two lighting-related issues:

 #### Too Evenly Lit
 - Most levels are lit very evenly, with little contrast between light and shadow.
-- This makes the environments seem flat and uninteresting, with nothing to really
+- This makes the environments seem flat and uninteresting, with nothing to really draw the player's eye.
+- Adding more dynamic lighting and shadows would help create a more immersive atmosphere, and immediately makes the levels seem much more finished.
 #### Too Dark
+- The levels that are dynamically lit often end up being much too dark.
+- Yeah, they look cool, but at the expense of playability.
+- Finding a good balance between atmosphere and visibility is key here.

 ### Beginning Room
 - Move the exit portal closer to that door on the right side of the room